 How to Get a Full-Ride Scholarship Without High Test Scores

 Does your student not qualify for a full-ride scholarship based on their grades and test scores?
 That’s okay!
 There are several other avenues to pursue before throwing in the towel.
 Let’s look at ways you and your college-bound student can pave the most affordable path to college:

 - Research schools that reward on a merit basis.
 There are many colleges and universities out there that offer merit-based scholarships and grants.
 Often, these schools use a “grid system” to determine what combination of GPA and/or test scores will earn students a scholarship.
 However, not all schools offer this type of merit-based financial aid!
 It’s important to know which schools have merit-based scholarships and grants available, and plan your applications accordingly.

 - Go private!
 Not all scholarships come from the schools themselves.
-Use a tool like MyCAP to research private scholarships, track deadlines, and get serious about applying.
+Use a tool like MyCAP (more info on this below) to research private scholarships, track deadlines, and get serious about applying.

 - Understand the actual cost of colleges on your “to apply” list.
 Although this isn’t exactly a way to “increase” financial aid, it’s a critical step when trying to reduce the cost of college for your college-bound junior or senior.
 The truth is that the “sticker price” that schools advertise often isn’t an accurate representation of what the cost of attendance will be for four (or five, or six — depending on when your student graduates) years.
 By leveraging MyCAP, you can estimate the actual cost of attending different colleges, what your expected family contribution will be, and whether there is financial aid (merit-based or otherwise) available for your student.